extendr/extendr/paper.md

 However, to the authors' knowledge there is currently no fully featured mechanism for integrating Rust within an R package in a similar manner to that provided by Rcpp for C++.

-[^CRAN]: Comprehensive R Archive Network

 This paper introduces a collection of four Rust crates and an R package that collectively make up the extendr project.
 The goal of this project is to provide (automatic) binding of Rust to R, using an opinionated and ergonomics-focused suite of tools that facilitate the use of Rust code within R packages.
 This is achived by providing an emulation of the R data model within Rust, integration of Rust tooling in the R-package build systems, a rust developer experience in R, and functions for preparing publishing of Rust-powered R-packages to CRAN.
 A webpage with an overview of the extendr crates/packages and access to comprehensive API documentation is provided at [extendr.github.io](https://extendr.github.io/).

 # Statement of Need